Deterministic Equations for Feedback Control of Open Quantum Systems: S.V. Deriving previous results as particular cases of the Result 1

-In the context of sequential detection, suppose the feedback depends solely on the most recent detection.
-This is equivalent to assuming that the stochastic signal is given by the current detection, $y_n = x_n$.
-It may be interpreted as a particular case of the low-pass signal with $p = 0$.
-Since this feedback protocol does not rely on the prior history of the experiment, it can be regarded as a memory-less feedback scheme.
-In this scenario, we have $y_n = f(x_n,y_{n-1})$ with $f(x,y) = x$.
-According to Result 1, the deterministic equation governing the signal-resolved state is then given by
+In the context of sequential detection, we consider feedback that depends solely on the most recent measurement outcome.
+This corresponds to a stochastic memory given by the current detection, $y_n = x_n$, and can be seen as a particular case of the low-pass memory with $p = 0$.
+In this protocol, the feedback does not rely on the prior history of the experiment, and we have $y_n = f(x_n,y_{n-1})$ with $f(x,y) = x$.
+According to Result 1, the deterministic equation governing the memory-resolved state is then given by

 and by performing the sum over $x'$, we obtain